Tools

 ARX

-ARX is an open source software for anonymising personal data.
+ARX is an open-source software for anonymizing personal data.
 It is available both as a standalone graphical application and as a programming library.
 ARX supports users with robust privacy models (including l-diversity and t-closeness) and provides metrics for measuring information loss and estimating residual re-identification risk.

-ARX is Java-based and can be run locally via a compatible Java environment.
+ARX is Java-based and can be run locally on your computer via a compatible Java environment.

 Download ARX